Reviews You Can Rely On

 Should You Buy the Exerpeutic Folding Magnetic Upright Bike?

-The Exerpeutic Folding Magnetic Upright Bike is not the highest-scoring option we tested, but there is no doubt that this top-rated exercise bike is a good value.
+The Exerpeutic Folding Magnetic Upright Bike is not the highest-scoring option we tested, but there is no doubt that it's a good value.
 Not only is it reasonably priced, but it is easy to use, relatively comfortable, and it conveniently folds for storage when not in use.
 It isn't the best for those seeking a super high-intensity workout, but those who are looking for a folding option for light to moderate exercise should consider this affordable model.

 What Other Exercise Bikes Should You Consider?

-The Exerpeutic Folding Upright is a very reasonably priced exercise bike that is ideal for the more casual at-home exerciser and those who may have limited space.
-Another space-saving option that may deliver better workout quality is the Exerpeutic Exerwork 2000i Folding Desk Bike.
-If you are looking for the least obtrusive piece of equipment to use in a home office, the DeskCycle Under Desk Exerciser is the smallest, lightest, and easiest models to store, although it also is not as great for serious bikers.
-For the best of the best, we recommend the Schwinn IC4, which is a top scorer and delivers great results in almost every metric.
+The Exerpeutic Folding Upright is a reasonably priced exercise bike ideal for the more casual at-home exerciser and those with limited space.
+If you are looking for the most discreet piece of equipment to use in a home office, the DeskCycle Under Desk Exerciser is the smallest, lightest, and easiest model to store, although it also is not as great for serious bikers.
+For the best of the best, we recommend the Schwinn IC4, a top scorer who delivers great results in almost every metric.

 Jeremy Benson